 Neural tuning implications.
 The pharmacological studies reviewed above generally suggested that the mechanism through which cholinergic action improves cognitive performance was sharpening of receptive fields, similarly to the effects of dopamine agonists, which at low doses “sculpt” neuronal activity to improve spatial selectivity (Vijayraghavan et al., 2007).
 Narrower tuning may result in more efficient coding, as the Fisher information per action potential and energy required from the population improves (Fitzpatrick et al., 1997).
-Broader tuning observed in pharmacological studies by cholinergic overstimulation with high doses of carbachol or M1R allosteric inhibitors administered iontophoretically, which reduce prefrontal selectivity in the context of working memory tasks (Galvin et al., 2020; Major et al., 2018; Vijayraghavan et al., 2018).
-The effect was assumed to correspond to the descending section of an inverted-U function, representing a regime over which cholinergic stimulation will impair performance. tuning of individual neurons may not necessarily lead to less efficient coding of visual stimulus information (Butts and Goldman, 2006; Ma et al., 2006; Pouget et al., 1999; Zhang and Sejnowski, 1999).
+Broader tuning has in fact been observed in pharmacological studies, by cholinergic overstimulation with high doses of carbachol or M1R allosteric inhibitors administered iontophoretically, which reduce prefrontal selectivity in the context of working memory tasks (Galvin et al., 2020; Major et al., 2018; Vijayraghavan et al., 2018).
+The effect was assumed to correspond to the descending section of an inverted-U function, representing a regime over which cholinergic stimulation will impair performance.
+The effectiveness of drugs targeting other neurotransmitter systems is also often interpreted in terms of increased stimulus selectivity (Williams and Goldman-Rakic, 1995).
+Our results indicate, however, that broader tuning of individual neurons may not necessarily lead to less efficient coding of visual stimulus information, in agreement with theoretical studies (Butts and Goldman, 2006; Ma et al., 2006; Pouget et al., 1999; Zhang and Sejnowski, 1999).
+A precision – stability tradeoff ends up determining overall performance in a task.

 One existing class of models enables exploration of the impact of broadened tuning on working memory accuracy (Compte et al., 2000; Wimmer et al., 2014).
 In this model, called the bump attractor, neurons are connected to each other depending on visual stimulus selectivity.
 A visual stimulus evokes a response in neurons with similar selectivity, which in the model resembles a bump.
 The network behaves as a continuous attractor (Seung et al., 2000), allowing activity to persist even when the original visual stimulus is no longer present but making the storage of parametric quantities sensitive to internal noise fluctuations.
 The activation of a larger population of neurons by a single visual stimulus, consistent with decreased neuronal selectivity, results in a broader bump of activity rendering the network more resistant to noise fluctuations that perturb memory maintenance.
 At the same time, performance was predicted to be compromised in conditions involving distracting visual stimuli appearing in nearby locations.
-These predictions were out by the behavioral results (Fig. ).
+These predictions were borne out by the behavioral results (Fig. 6).
 We also observed prefrontal responses in anticipation of visual stimuli that did not appear, which is consistent with more excitable attractor networks, in which spurious activation during spontaneous activity may create “phantom” bumps.
 We should also note, however, that improvement by NB stimulation was not uniform across conditions.
 NB stimulation degraded performance when ipsilateral stimuli were held in memory and when distractors were present.
 The broadening of neuronal tuning is not without costs, therefore, and the pharmacological studies mentioned above likely reflect some of these decreases in performance.